A neural recommender system leveraging transfer learning for property prediction of ionic liquids: Author contributions

 \section{Author contributions}

-Sahil Sethi contributed to conceptualization, formal analysis, methodology, software development, and drafting the initial manuscript; Kai Sundmacher was responsible for funding acquisition, supervision, and manuscript review and editing; Caroline Ganzer offered conceptualization, methodology, supervision, and contributed to manuscript review and editing.
+Sahil Sethi contributed to conceptualization, formal analysis, methodology, software development, and drafting the initial manuscript; Kai Sundmacher was responsible for funding acquisition, supervision, and manuscript review and editing; Caroline Ganzer contributed to conceptualization, methodology, supervision, and manuscript review and editing.